 PA3 Projects contracted Number 6 JMC Decision There are six projects selected under this Priority Axis within the 1st Call for Proposals.
 The contracting of the projects is envisaged for June and July 2017.
-Due to the fact that the projects selected under this Priority Axis have many activities related to infrastructure and more complex implementation plans, the output indicators are envisaged to be reached in the later stage of the project implementation, i.e. at the beginning of 2019.
+Due to the fact that the projects selected under this Priority Axis have many activities related to infrastructure and more complex implementation plans, the output indicators are envisaged to be reached in the later stage of the project implementation, i.e. at the implementation, i.e. at the beginning of 2019.